-Facebook Ads are a powerful tool for digital marketing but require finesse to execute strategically and cost-effectively.
+Facebook Ads is a powerful tool for digital ad funnels but requires finesse to execute strategically and cost-effectively.
 In this blog post, we explain what’s involved.

 The goal of every business is to turn visitors into leads and leads into paying customers – yet 68% of companies have never tried to identify or measure their sales funnel.
 Even if you haven’t consciously created one, your business has a sales funnel too: It’s the pathway a customer takes to make a purchase from your business.
 Of course, an optimised sales funnel is going to be infinitely more effective than one left to chance.

 Because every business is different, the specifics of each sales journey will also vary: How long it takes to make a decision, why they need to make that decision, what they need to make that decision, and how they’re choosing you.
 Once you understand these things about your customers, you can tailor your advertising to resonate with touchpoints along the buyer journey, creating an ad funnel – a series of digital ads intended to move the viewer from prospect to (hopefully) repeat customer and even brand advocate.